humanitec-architecture/example-library/resource-graph-patterns/delegator-resource/README.md

-# Proxy Resource
+# Delegator Resource

-This example demonstrates how proxy [Resource Definitions](https://developer.humanitec.com/platform-orchestrator/resources/resource-definitions/) can be used to expose a shared base resource with different access policies.
+This example demonstrates how delegator [Resource Definitions](https://developer.humanitec.com/platform-orchestrator/resources/resource-definitions/) can be used to expose a shared base resource with different access policies.

 ## How the example works

 This example is made up of:

-* Two proxy `s3` Resource Definitions
+* Two delegator `s3` Resource Definitions
 * One base `s3` Resource Definition
 * Two `aws-policy` Resource Definitions